 6. Foot and Nail Care

 If you have long toenails they can get caught in your socks and tear a hole in them.
-Untrimmed nails also can result in strain and create pooling of blood underneath the nail.
+Untrimmed nails also can result in strain and create a pooling of blood underneath the nail.
 A long untrimmed toenail also can cut into the neighboring toes and be quite painful.

 Therefore, keep a close watch on your nails and be sure to keep them trimmed regularly.
 Cut your toenails straight across and smooth the edges out using a file.